PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 *Total Players* \- displays the chart for total unique player connections.
 *Errors & Errors Table* \- a selection of errors we want to track.

-*Note:* The Charts are game-dependent and will be unique for every game.
-For this reason some of the charts in this tutorial, might use requests that do not exist in your configuration.
+<q>**Note:** The Charts are game-dependent and will be unique for every game.
+For this reason, some of the charts in this tutorial might use requests that do not exist in your configuration.
 For example, you might not be able to group requests by: *@type - equal - DeviceAuthenticationRequest* if your game has never made this request.
-Simple skip these if they are not applicable to you.
+Simple skip these if they are not applicable to you.</q>

 ### New players Chart